Veterans Memorial Park, Truth or Consequences

 Within the park are several attractions including the Hamilton Military Museum, the Walk of Education, and other tributes to Veterans and the wars in which they served.

-The primarly focal point of the park is “The Wall” — a one-third size replica of Washington DC’s Vietnam Wall memorial, one of several smaller walls that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.
+The primary focal point of the park is “The Wall” — a half-sized replica of Washington DC’s Vietnam Wall memorial, one of several smaller walls that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.

-The Walk of Education, behind to the Wall, is a path made in the shape of a Congressional Medal of Honor.
-Along the path are markers commemorating the 16 conflicts in which the U.S. has been involved since 1775.
+The Walk of Education, located just south of the Wall, is a walkway forming the shape of a Congressional Medal of Honor.
+Along the path are 16 markers commemorating each conflict in which the U.S. has been involved since 1775.